-For external blower lampheads, the customer must supply cooling air through ductwork to each lamphead.
+For lampheads without internal blowers, the customer must supply cooling air through ductwork to each lamphead.
 The duct connection is for 6-in.
 ID ducts.
 If you plan on using variable speed external blowers, contact Nordson UV engineering for advice on the design of the air handling system.